Click here for recent meeting details and presentations.

 - Government Policy improvements and best practices

-The Broadband Infrastructure and Access Plan will establish IERB as the lead strategic planning resource within the Inland Empire to assist the region to achieve reliable, accessible and affordable broadband high-speed internet service available to every resident, business and stakeholder in San Bernardino and Riverside Counties.
+The Broadband Infrastructure and Access Plan establishes IERB as the lead strategic planning resource within the Inland Empire to help create a "smart region" and help achieve fast, reliable, accessible, available, and affordable broadband high-speed internet service available to every resident, business and stakeholder in San Bernardino and Riverside Counties.